totakke/homebrew-openni/README.md

 This project does not provide only [Sensor](https://github.com/PrimeSense/Sensor) module (sensor.rb) for Xtion and Xtion PRO LIVE but also [SensorKinect](https://github.com/avin2/SensorKinect) module (sensor-kinect.rb) for Microsoft Kinect sensor.
 You can choose a proper module for your device.

-openni-formula depends on libusb-freenect.
-The default libusb that Homebrew installs is not proper to build OpenNI. libusb-freenect is for [libfreenect](https://github.com/OpenKinect/libfreenect) library and works.

 ## Versions

 * OpenNI